-Fight off fatigue, achiness and that telltale scratchy throat with this soul-warming soup.
-The flexible recipe is also a great way to detox from the holidays - and to clean out your fridge!
-Easy to make vegan, gluten-, soy- and nut-free based on the chosen cream/milk option.
+Whether it’s something in the broth, the greens, the spices, or simply the hydrating nature of soup, this soul-warming recipe has been a go-to in our house when fighting off fatigue, achiness, and the telltale scratchy throat we all dread.
+The flexible recipe is also a great way to reset from the holidays - and to clean out your fridge.
+Easy to make vegan, gluten-, soy-, and nut-free.

 You know the feeling.
 Fatigue, achiness and that telltale scratchy throat.
 You don’t feel awful but have a looming sense of what’s in store.